zyw-stu/Awesome-Mamba/README.md

 # Awesome-Mamba
-Awesome paper and codes related to Mamba model
+🔥🔥🔥 Awesome papers and codes related to the Mamba model.

 | Title                                                        | Paper                                                       | Code                                                         |
 | ------------------------------------------------------------ | ----------------------------------------------------------- | ------------------------------------------------------------ |